alii-lz/POSIXGit/README.md

 # POSIXGit

-POSIX Implementation of Git in Shell.
+POSIX Implementation of a subset of Git in Shell.
+Tests written in shell.